kosperera/articles/2015-11-05-scaling-yourself.md

 - **Adopt an infinite leadership mindset**, like *Simon Sinek explains in The Infinite Game*.
 - **Delegate or outsource work** that is not worthy of my time, say, cleaning, cooking, gardening, laundering.
 I can ask an aggregator to do the work.
 And then make the best use of that time.
 - **Limit emails for 3-5 sentences**.
 Not only is where my keystrokes die but they are buried inside a blackhole.
 - **Stop tweeting threads and lengthy emails**.
-I can put that content elsewhere, say, blikies, faq, docs, git repos, gists and the like.
+I can put that content elsewhere, say, any place with a url: blikies, faq, docs, git repos, gists and the like.
 And then share the link instead.
 - **Stop getting advise** from people who don't have skin on the game.
 And if I fail, they would not care.
 - **Hangout with people who are better than me**, like *Warren Buffett* says.